 44 For the avoidance of doubt this will include capacity has been identified in the project proposal as being available for reservation under an IP PARCA in accordance with UNC EID E Section 7.

-- Aggregate Surrender Quantity for the capacity period; plus - Aggregate Withdrawal Quantity for the capacity period.
+- Aggregate conversion quantity for the period; - Unsold Technical Interconnection Point Capacity; plus - Aggregate Surrender Quantity for the capacity period; plus - Aggregate Withdrawal Quantity for the capacity period.

 Rolling Day-Ahead and Within-Day Auctions